-Since the launch of the observatory in 2009, astronomers have discovered hundreds of extra-solar planets, or exoplanets, through this telescope alone.
+Since the launch of the observatory in 2009, astronomers have discovered thousands of extra-solar planets, or exoplanets, through this telescope alone.
 Most of them are planets that are ranging between the size of Earth and Neptune (which itself is four times the size of Earth).
 Most of these planets were discovered in a small region of the constellation Cygnus, at which Kepler was pointed for the first four years of its mission.

 The $600-million Kepler was originally launched in 2009 with the expectation that it would last a year.
 (It is part of NASA's Discovery program, which targets lower-cost spacecraft for exploration of the solar system; Kepler was selected in 2001 at the same time as Dawn, a spacecraft that visited the small worlds Vesta and Ceres.)
-Gazing at a fixed spot in the constellation Cygnus, the telescope continually monitored 100,000 main-sequence stars for planets.
+Gazing at a fixed spot in the constellation Cygnus, the Kepler telescope continually monitored 100,000 main-sequence stars for planets.
 The telescope detected these exoplanets through watching for stars dimming as planets pass in front of them.

 Because star dimming can also take place through other means (for example, another star slightly grazing the surface), in the early days these planets were confirmed through other telescopes, generally by measuring the gravitational "wobble" the planet has on the star.